matplotlib/matplotlib/doc/users/next_whats_new/2018_12_03_sphinx_plot_preserve.rst

 The `:outname:` property
 ~~~~~~~~~~~~~~~~~~~~~~~~

-These problems are address through two new features in the plot directive.
+These problems are addressed through two new features in the plot directive.
 The
 first is the introduction of the `:outname:` property.
 It is used like so:

     .. plot::